pradeepb007/reacttesting/README.md

 <!-- ROADMAP -->
 ## API Information

-- [x] Add Changelog
+- [x] Add base URL in .env file
+- [x] API endpoints require authentication.
+The API uses token-based authentication
-- [x] Add back to top links
+- [x] Use `ApiUtils` to call the Api's
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>